Mus90/dar_cape_medical/STYLE_GUIDE.md

-# Cape Home Tourism Website - Style Guide & Design System
+# Cape Home   Website - Style Guide & Design System

 ## Overview
-This style guide extracts the complete design system, layout patterns, and styling instructions from the Cape Home Tourism website.
+This style guide extracts the complete design system, layout patterns, and styling instructions from the Cape Home   website.
 Use this as a reference to replicate the design aesthetic and user experience patterns in other projects.

 ## 🎨 Design Framework